ChaoYuYang0/FibrilGen-v0/README.md

 ```

 ## Controllable parameters
-FibrilGen offers a fibril assembly space that relates to a set of input parameters.
-Each FibrilGen fibril model represents a stacking pattern and an automatic adjustment of helical twist for a compact assembly.
+FibrilGen has six functions for fibril generation.
+Each function takes a set of input parameters described below.
 1. fibril.build_a_flat_sheet (N).
 The function “build_a_flat_sheet” takes only one parameter, N, to specify the repeat of the 2x2 unit along the beta-sheet axis (Figure 2a).
 2. fibril.build_a_stacked_sheet(K, N).
 The function “build_a_stacked_sheet” takes input parameters N and K to stack the 2x2 unit along the fibril long axis (Figure 2a) and on the fibril cross-section (Figure 2b), respectively.
 3. fibril.build_a_rod(theta_z, N, the sign of theta_y).
 The function “build_a_rod” takes an input parameter N to stack the 2x2 unit along the beta-sheet axis (Figure 2a).
 An initial helical twist is assigned with a tilt angle theta_z and the direction (assigned to 1 or -1) of the twist angle theta_y (Figure 2c).
 4. fibril.build_a_stacked_rod(theta_z, K, N, the sign of theta_y).
 The function “build_a_stacked_rod” takes input parameters N and K for a linear stacking of the 2x2 unit along the fibril long axis (Figure 2a) and on the fibril cross-section (Figure 2b).
 An initial helical twist is assigned with a tilt angle theta_z and the direction (assigned as 1 or -1) of the twist angle theta_y (Figure 2c).
 5. fibril.build_a_ribbon(theta_z, r_y, N, the sign of theta_y).
 The function “build_a_ribbon” takes an input parameter N to stack the 2x2 unit along the fibril long axis (Figure 2a).
-An initial helical twist is assigned with a tilt angle theta_z, a radius r_y and the direction (assigned as 1 or -1) of the twist angle theta_y (Figure 2c).
+An initial helical twist is assigned with a tilt angle theta_z, a radius r_y, and the direction (assigned as 1 or -1) of the twist angle theta_y (Figure 2c).
 6. fibril.build_a_stacked_ribbon(theta_z, r_y, theta_s, M, the sign of theta_y).
 The function “build_a_stacked_ribbon” takes input parameter N to stack the 2x2 unit along the fibril long axis (Figure 2a).
 The rotational stacking on the fibril cross-section with an incremental rotation angle theta_s repeated for M times is assigned (Figure 2b).
-An initial helical twist is assigned with a tilt angle theta_z, a radius r_y and the direction (assigned as 1 or -1) of the twist angle theta_y (Figure 2c).
-Here tube is a special case that theta_∙M=360°.
+An initial helical twist is assigned with a tilt angle theta_z, a radius r_y, and the direction (assigned as 1 or -1) of the twist angle theta_y (Figure 2c).
+Here tube is a special case that theta_s∙M=360°.

 ## Contact
-Chao-Yu Yang email address: chao-yu.yang@postgrad.manchester.ac.uk
+Chao-Yu Yang email address: chao-yu.yang@postgrad.manchester.ac.uk or cherryyang0215@gmail.com

 ## Citation
 Chao-Yu Yang, Aline F. Miller, Alberto Saiani, Richard A. Bryce.
 FibrilGen: a Python package for atomistic modelling of peptide b-sheet nanostructures.
 Submitted.